-This leave is for parents whose youngest child is between 7 to 12 years old (inclusive of 12 years old).
+The extended childcare leave in Singapore is for parents whose youngest child is between 7 to 12 years old (inclusive of 12 years old).
 The entitlement is 2 days per year.

-You will be entitled to 2 days of childcare leaves if the child is a Singapore citizen.
-If you are self-employed you must be engaged in your work for no less than a continuous period of 3 months, and have lost income during the leave period.
+You will be entitled to 2 days of childcare leaves if your child is a Singapore citizen.
+If you are self-employed you must be engaged in your work for no less than a continuous period of 3 months, and have lost income during your childcare leave period.

-The 2 days of extended childcare leave will be government paid.
-The pay-out will be capped at $500 per day.
-However, the calculation will be different for a part-time employee.
+The 2 days of extended childcare leave will be government paid and the pay-out will be capped at $500 per day.
+However, the calculation will be different for part-time employee.
 If you are a part-time employee, your 2 days of extended childcare leave will be adjusted based on your work schedule.
-For example, say you work 3 hours a day, your entitlement will be 3 hours X 2 days = 6 hours.
+For example, say you work 3 hours a day, your entitlement will be 3 hours X 2 days = 6 hours

-If your children fall in both age group (e.g. below7 years and between 7 and 12 years), the maximum number of paid leave for each parent is 6 days per year.
+If your children fall in both age group (e.g. below7 years and between 7 and 12 years), the maximum number of paid childcare leave for each parents is 6 days per year.

 To apply for the leave, first, download the application form from the Government -Paid Leave Portal.

-Then, complete the application form and submit it to your employer along with the necessary supporting documents.
+Then, complete the application form and submit it to your employer along with the required supporting documents.

-For self-employed, you may submit your claim directly via Government-Paid Leave Portal.
+For self-employed, you may submit your claim directly via the Government-Paid Leave Portal.